Leather and Colorway Guide

 Museum Calf

-This is one of the most recognizable leathers in the world, thanks to its extensive use in fine footwear.
-Museum calf is characterized by it’s mottled color.
+This is one of the world’s best known leathers, thanks to its extensive use in fine footwear.
+Museum calf is slightly glossy with a lovely marbling dye effect.
+The colors come off fairly dark and understated.
 It has a pleasant soft hand, yet firm temper.
-Softens wonderfully with age and brushes up beautifully.
+Softens with age and brushes up beautifully.
+Excellent choice for the exterior of items.

 Article: